weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 <PQTradeoffs />

-For information about how to configure PQ, see [Compression](developers/weaviate/configuration/pq-compression).
+To configure PQ, see [Compression](developers/weaviate/configuration/pq-compression).

 ### What is Product Quantization?